Shopify vs WooCommerce

 So which wins the Auto XML sitemap game, Shopify vs WooCommerce?
 The answer is TIE.
 Though each of them has a different method to create a sitemap, the final result and level of handiness are almost the same.

 In this Shopify vs Woocommerce SEO race, Shopify proves such a born star for mobile optimization.
-Its mobile-friendly themes considerably assist you in making your site perform well on mobile devices.

 #6.
 SEO Tools and Plugins